tylorbunting/P006---Update-COVID19-Dashboard/README.md

 # P006---Update-COVID19-Dashboard
  This is the automated UiPath process for updating my COVID19 Dashboard.
-Required installation files and setup scripts can be found in "_setup" folder of this project.
+Required installation files and setup scripts can be found in the *_setup* folder of this project.

  **VM Setup Instructions:**